MerlijnStaps/merlijnstaps.github.io/teaching.md

 ## Teaching

 I find teaching one of the most rewarding aspects of my work.
-Most of my past teaching experience is in **mathematical biology** and **statistics**, topics that I really enjoy teaching because they are beautiful in their own right and also serve themselves well to help students develop the ability to think critically, rigorously, and quantitatively.
+Most of my past teaching experience is in mathematical biology and statistics, topics that I really enjoy teaching because they are beautiful in their own right and also serve themselves well to help students develop the ability to think critically, rigorously, and quantitatively.

 ### Past teaching experience (Princeton)